E: …let’s go.

 In a small, entrepreneurial business the means required to achieve objectives can change on the daily.
 Moments of not knowing the answer happened…a lot.
 Sometimes, there wasn’t an exact answer to know.
 That’s life.
 Right?

 A real entrepreneur would want to dig in, figure it out, make the sale, and push through the uncertainty to create the reality desired.
 While stuck in the muddiness of it, I wanted to run far and fast.
-However, it was hard to be fleet of foot with my heel stuck in the mud.
+It was too hard to be fleet of foot with my heel stuck in the mud.

 So What’s a Girl with Her Heel Stuck in the Mud To Do?